Russia-Ukraine War: What to know on Russia's war in Ukraine

 CONCERNS OVER NUCLEAR SAFETY

-Russian forces have captured the southern city of Kherson, a vital Black Sea port of 280,000 —the first major city to fall since the invasion began.
+Russian forces have captured the southern city of Kherson, a vital Black Sea port of 280,000 — the first major city to fall.
 Russian armored vehicles were seen in the otherwise empty streets of Kherson, in videos shared with the AP by a resident.

 Frequent shelling could be heard Friday from the center of the capital, Kyiv.

-Heavy fighting continued on the outskirts of another strategic port, Mariupol, knocking out the city’s electricity, heat and water systems, as well as most phone service.
-Food deliveries to the city were also cut.
+Heavy fighting continued on the outskirts of another strategic port, Mariupol, knocking out the city’s electricity, heat and water systems, and most phone service.
+Food deliveries were also cut.

 A livestreamed security camera linked from the homepage of the Zaporizhzhia plant showed what appeared to be armored vehicles rolling into the facility’s parking lot and shining spotlights on the building late Thursday.
 The AP also verified video shot by a resident in the area that showed bright flaring objects landing in the grounds of the nuclear plant.